-Anthea Hamilton (born 1978) is a British artist, and one of four shortlisted for the 2016 Turner Prize and was responsible for the show's most popular exhibit, Project For Door .
+Anthea Hamilton (born 1978) is a British artist who graduated from the Royal College of Art and one of four shortlisted for the 2016 Turner Prize and was responsible for the show's most popular exhibit, Project For Door .
 She is known for creating strange and surreal artworks and large-scale installations.

 Hamilton was born in 1978 in London, where she lives and works .
 Her exhibitions have included Sorry I'm Late at Firstsite.